pjay79/BarsAppAmplify/README.md

 - on adding a bar as a favourite, the refetchQuery does not work when UserBarsList is initially empty, the UserBarsList requires an initial refetch to load first items, but seems to work thereafter
 - when deleting bars, if only 1 bar is left in the UserBarsList, and error is thrown with a yellow screen warning on deleting this last item
-- subscription for AllBarsList works intermittently, sometimes a refetch is required when AllBarsList is empty, disabling remote debugging seems to help, and occasionally getting metro bundler error that may be associated with this ('Error: not opened at WebSocket.send')
+- subscription for AllBarsList works intermittently, sometimes a refetch +/- reload is required when AllBarsList is empty, disabling remote debugging seems to help, and occasionally getting metro bundler error that may be associated with this ('Error: not opened at WebSocket.send')
 - MapboxGL not working on android

 ## Folder structure: